-As a vegan it should be your moral obligation to be in the healthiest shape you can so that the world look at you as the fittest role model.
+As a vegan, it should be your moral obligation to be in the healthiest shape you can so that the world looks at you as the fittest role model.

 2) Irregular menstrual cycle: Fluctuating female sex hormone levels and elevated men sex hormones in women is often associated with irregular menstrual cycles.
 Besides this, irregular cycles could also be a sign of PCOS, a metabolic condition, or poor nutritional habits.
 If your cycles are more than 28- 35 days apart, it is best to visit a gynaecologist and rule out PCOS/ PCOD.
 Working with a plant-based sports nutritionist such as Roshni Sanghvi can help you reverse symptoms of PCOS without the need for medication.